 Despite the success of the book, the film, directed and co-written by Alan Parker, opened to mixed reviews and a disastrous box office.
 Having been made on a budget of $25 million, the film's worldwide take stands at around $15 million.

-Although the film is based in Limerick City very few scenes were actually recorded there.
-The majority of the film was shot in Counties Cork, Dublin and Wicklow.
+Although the film is based in Limerick City very few scenes were actually shot there.
+The majority of the film was filmed in Counties Cork, Dublin and Wicklow.

 The Barry Lyndon crew arrived in Dublin in May 1973.
 Kubrick later commented that he loved his time in Ireland, the culture and the people.
 He rented a house in County Dublin during the shoot.
 Ireland was used for the majority of exterior shots, it stood in for Ireland itself, England and Prussia.
 The 18th-century mansion Powerscourt House in County Wicklow was used for a number of interior scenes.
 The eagle-eyed amongst you will be able to make out the Wicklow Mountains from the window of the saloon in Berlin.
 Powerscourt House was destroyed in a fire just months after filming and so the movie stands as a record of how it looked prior to its restoration.